-The Bureau of Meteorology's seasonal outlook for August to October indicates that rainfall conditions are likely to be wetter than average across the catchment, while temperatures are likely to be warmer than average.
+The Bureau of Meteorology's seasonal outlook for September to November indicates that rainfall conditions are likely to be wetter than average across the catchment.
+Daytime temperatures are likely to be average or cooler, while overnight temperatures are likely to be warmer than average.